mattrussell2/gradescope-autograder/README.md

 ## A note on visibility settings in Gradescope
 Gradescope allows each test to have a different visiblity setting - the options are `hidden`, `after-due-date`, or `visible`.
 Note that if any of the options are `hidden`, none of the tests can be visible.
 For `cs-15`, we usually release some of the tests for the students, and so make these `visible`.
+However, the default is `after-due-date`.
 We also decided that we would like to show students their total final autograder score prior to the due date; that is, they could see their 'final score', but only a few of the actual tests.
 In order to facilitate this, we have added a `test00` in `bin/make_gradescope_results.py` - this is commented out by default, but if you would like to show students their final autograder score without revealing all of the test results then uncomment `#make_test00()` in the `make_results()` function (line ~250).

 # Conclusion
 That should be enough to get you up and running!
 Please feel free to contact me with any questions you have, and/or any bugs, feature requests, etc. you find.
 Thanks!